Specifyapp/parsers/parsers/filter/README.md

 ## Description

-filters the tokens by their name using a provided regular expression.
+Filters the tokens by their name using a provided regular expression.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli)
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).

 ## Interface